-This chapter introduces rules to help track wear and tear on your items, how damage affects your gear, and how to repair and temper your equipment to prevent future damage.
+This chapter introduces rules to help track wear and tear on your items with notches, how damage degrades your gear, and how to repair and temper your equipment to prevent future damage.

 Items degrade with use, losing condition until they become useless.
 This is measured with notches—the more notches an item has, the more it has degraded.

-Items gain notches through damage and critical failures, and must be repaired or otherwise restored using the correct skills, tools, and expertise to function properly again.
+Items gain notches through damage, consequences, and critical failures, and must be repaired or otherwise restored using the correct skills, tools, and expertise to function properly again.

 Any object that can suffer damage can become notched, reducing its functionality and quality—through scratches, chips, dents, and cracks.

 Objects generally fall into one of four categories: weapons, armor, magic foci, and miscellaneous items.

 If you are critically hit by an attack, your armor gains a notch of damage.
 Each notch reduces your total AC by 1.